 - EHS complacency resulting from following well-known standards while neglecting to monitor and plan for new and emerging standards

-One of the most vivid differences between companies with lagging and leading EHS capabilities relates to how organizations treat specific EHS rules and standards.
+One of the most vivid differences between companies with lagging and leading EHS capabilities relates to how organisations treat specific EHS rules and standards.
 The former camp treats these requirements as finite by seeking to adhere only to the minimum standard and seeing the compliance effort as a one-time exercise to reach an end goal.
 Companies with mature EHS capabilities regularly treat minimum requirements as baselines and then establish stricter in-house standards.
 They also view their EHS capabilities dynamically and have the mechanisms in place to adjust them as required.

 - The right tone at the top — As is the case with any regulatory compliance effort, the tone coming from the top makes the difference between a leader and a laggard.
-Organizational leadership should set the right tone and inspire the right attitudes and behaviors regarding how EHS requirements are viewed and managed throughout the company.
+Organisational leadership should set the right tone and inspire the right attitudes and behaviors regarding how EHS requirements are viewed and managed throughout the company.
 This tone is evident in tangible EHS processes and mechanisms, such as the use of safety committees, as well as most of the other items that follow on this list.

 - Comprehensive training — Compliance with all relevant regulations, rules and internal standards is supported with training that extends to safety procedures, equipment use, compliance reporting requirements and more.
-Additionally, training is managed by tracking the number of employees trained (via training hours), dollars invested per training hour, and savings generated by a well-executed training program.
+Additionally, training is managed by tracking the number of employees trained (via training hours), dollars invested per training hour, and savings generated by a well-executed training programme.

-- The use of leading indicators — Mature programs identify, monitor and respond to leading indicators that highlight potential trouble spots so that incidents can be prevented.
+- The use of leading indicators — Mature programmes identify, monitor and respond to leading indicators that highlight potential trouble spots so that incidents can be prevented.
 Examples of leading indicators include the percentage of employees that have received adequate training; the number of compliance-related visits to a site, and the number of management visits to a site, among others.

 - Performance tracking — Leading EHS teams develop and implement performance plans with metrics related to key EHS requirements and standards.
 Key performance indicators (KPIs) typically cover incidents and accidents, near misses, lost time, permitting and the like.
-These types of KPIs are applied at a program level as well as across multiple departments and sites.
+These types of KPIs are applied at a programme level as well as across multiple departments and sites.

-- Integration with functional and business processes — EHS teams collaborate closely with business partners throughout the organization on any and all processes related to EHS matters.
+- Integration with functional and business processes — EHS teams collaborate closely with business partners throughout the organisation on any and all processes related to EHS matters.
 For example, EHS teams work closely with their operations counter-parts to ensure that waste management processes address regulations and internal standards related to hazardous waste disposal; EHS teams and their human resources colleagues integrate EHS-related training and awareness into onboarding processes; and EHS teams work with procurement to ensure, for example, that regulated chemicals used in refining processes are procured and handled in a compliant manner.

 - Budgetary considerations — Another relationship the EHS team needs to manage is with corporate finance and accounting.
 This ensures that compliance requirements are understood as important, and are considered and supported during annual budgeting and planning processes.

-Getting these and other components of a robust EHS capability in place normally begins with a comprehensive diagnostic of the program’s current state — typically one conducted by a third party, which can provide optimal objectivity and a fresh look at old problems.
+Getting these and other components of a robust EHS capability in place normally begins with a comprehensive diagnostic of the programme’s current state — typically one conducted by a third party, which can provide optimal objectivity and a fresh look at old problems.

 Advancing Along the Maturity Continuum

 “Our EHS team is extremely understaffed.”
-Business leaders often utter that realization after examining the results of a comprehensive third-party diagnosis of their EHS capability.
-An effective and objective EHS diagnosis would identify all of the EHS risks facing an organization, the resources and structures needed to address those risks, and the gaps that current EHS capabilities fail to address.
+Business leaders often utter that realisation after examining the results of a comprehensive third-party diagnosis of their EHS capability.
+An effective and objective EHS diagnosis would identify all of the EHS risks facing an organisation, the resources and structures needed to address those risks, and the gaps that current EHS capabilities fail to address.
 A quick glimpse at this information in a single document tends to open the leadership team’s eyes to the sometimes daunting scope of their company’s EHS needs and the relatively small number of resources many companies devote to this area.

 A two-pronged approach — consisting of a diagnostic and a remediation plan — is a highly effective way of improving EHS capabilities.
 This work begins with a comprehensive EHS risk diagnostic, which includes risk identification and profiling of the current EHS processes.
-The results of this diagnostic highlight all shortcomings within EHS procedures and training programs.
-The diagnostic results also include benchmarking information to help clarify both the current state of EHS performance and the EHS performance level the organization wants to achieve.
+The results of this diagnostic highlight all shortcomings within EHS procedures and training programmes.
+The diagnostic results also include benchmarking information to help clarify both the current state of EHS performance and the EHS performance level the organisation wants to achieve.

 The second part of the improvement effort consists of the remediation plan.
 The plan details how EHS performance will be improved so that the company can achieve and sustain compliance with all applicable EHS rules and standards, as required by law.
-Again, companies with leading EHS programs routinely exceed compliance with those rules and standards, which they treat as minimums.
+Again, companies with leading EHS programmes routinely exceed compliance with those rules and standards, which they treat as minimums.